dseichter/VATValidation/README.md

 options:
-  -h, --help       show this help message and exit --version        show program's version number and exit --input INPUT    Input file path for VAT numbers.
+  -h, --help       show this help message and exit --version        show version of and exit
+  --input INPUT    Input filename for VAT numbers.
-  --output OUTPUT  Output file path for validation results.
+  --output OUTPUT  Output ffilename for validation results.

-For more information, visit our GitHub repository: https://github.com/dseichter/VATValidation License: MIT License - see LICENSE file at the root of the repository for details.
+For more information, visit our GitHub repository: https://github.com/dseichter/VATValidation License: GPL 3.0 - see LICENSE file at the root of the repository for details.
 ```

 Only batch processing is provided.